 Graduate Assistant Health Insurance is mandatory for all graduate assistants and fellows working 20 hours a week and earning a minimum of \$1,777.77, unless proof of comparable insurance is provided.
-Graduate students are not eligible for the SHIP plan.
-The annual cost of coverage is \$2,663.
+Graduate assistants are not eligible for the SHIP plan.
+The annual cost of coverage is \$2,820.
 Most graduate assistant positions will cover half of the total estimated cost.
-Students with adequate health insurance must complete an online waiver process to opt out of the plan before October 1, 2022.
+Students with adequate health insurance must complete an online waiver process to opt out of the plan before September 15, 2023.
 For more information, go to: https://umaine.edu/bursar/insurance/.